rapidarchitect/ollama_taipy/README.md

 ollama pull starling-lm:beta
 ```

-OR you can change the model="starling-lm:beta" at the top of the file to the model you want to use
+OR you can change the MODEL="starling-lm:beta" at the top of the file to the model you want to use

 4. Then run the code, if you want to run on a different port number feel free